 The Rocky Mountain Region manages 17 national forests and seven national grasslands throughout Colorado, Nebraska, along with most of South Dakota and Wyoming.
 Christmas tree cutting permits are generally available from most US Forest Service offices throughout the Rocky Mountain Region.
 Call the office of the closest Ranger District to the area you want to cut in to verify that they are offering Christmas tree cutting permits.

-Below are a list of Christmas Tree Cutting Program Frequently Asked Questions (FAQs).
+Below is a list of Christmas Tree Cutting Program Frequently Asked Questions (FAQs).
 They are designed to supply some general information that is relevant to nearly every Christmas Tree Cutting Program within the Rocky Mountain Region.
 Choose from the list below for more information:

 Q: Why are there core cutting dates for tree cutting areas and when are they?